 DO NOT BE tempted to cut out the sugar – understand that Pad Thai Sauce is a very delicate balance between sweet (sugar), salt (fish sauce) and acid (vinegar or tamarind) .
 I’ve already lowered the sugar as much as I could while preserving the balance.
 That being said, if you are intent on cutting the sugar back, cut back the on the vinegar and fish sauce as well. 🙂 *Leaving the sugar or honey out will result in terrible Pad THAI!
 Also the same with leaving out the fish sauce (or vegan fish sauce) or leaving out the acid.

-Fish sauce: If you are not accustomed to fish sauce, or are using a brand you haven’t tried before (some are fishier than others) feel free to go a little lighter on the fish sauce.
+Fish sauce: If you are not accustomed to fish sauce, or are using a brand you haven’t tried before (some are fishier than others) feel free to go a little lighter on the fish sauce- like 2 tablespoons.
 It is an acquired taste.
-If going less, you will need to add a little more salt to taste.
+If going less, you will need to may add a little more salt to taste.

 DOUBLING: Doubling the recipe will double the time and be much harder to manage all at once, in one wok.
 If doubling, I highly recommend cooking in two batches in the wok.